 On the CW, shows like "America's Next Top Model" with flamboyant runway trainer Miss J Alexander, and teen drama "90210" which features several LGBT characters, helped the network to notch up 33 percent of inclusive programing.

 Fox came second among the leading U.S. networks, thanks largely to gay friends Kurt and Blaine in musical comedy "Glee", and lesbian character Santana.

 CBS -- the most-watched U.S. network -- was in last place with just 10 percent of LGBT-inclusive hours but the network raised its rating to "adequate" from "failing".
-That was partly due to bisexual character Kalinda Sharma on "The Good Wife" and the introduction of a gay brother for Julianna Margulies's lead lawyer role.
+That was partly due to bisexual character Kalinda Sharma on "The Good Wife" and the introduction a gay brother for Julianna Margulies' lead lawyer role.

 GLAAD said the one area where all networks continue to struggle is in the representation of the transgender community.
 It said there were no regular or recurring characters on any networks monitored in this year's report.